nodeftpd/nodeftpd/README.markdown

   returns an initial CWD, or (ii), a two-argument function which, given a username and a callback, calls the callback with an error argument or an initial CWD.
 This option must be set (there is no default).
-* Either (i), a 0/1-argument function which, given an optional username argument, returns a root directory, or (ii), a two-argument function which, given a username and a callback, calls the callback with an error argument or a root directory.
+* `getRoot`: Either (i), a 0/1-argument function which, given an optional username argument, returns a root directory, or (ii), a two-argument function which, given a username and a callback, calls the callback with an error argument or a root directory.
 The user cannot escape from the root dir.
 This option must be set